lanterno/office-wall-clock/docs-site/assembly/final-testing.md

 ---

-If any item fails, see [Troubleshooting](../troubleshooting/common-issues.md).
+If any item fails, check the component specifications and wiring connections.